 If you find yourself with a large HEMP grow moving in next door contact your local Board of County Commissioners or City Counsel, and planning departments and require that they provide HEMP production and processing land use regulations in your area.

-THE CHART BELOW REVEALS THE NUMBER OF RECREATIONAL MARIJUANA LICENSES WITH 98% BEING FOR MARIJUANA PRODUCTION AND HEMP GROWER LICENSES ISSUED IN EACH COUNTY OVER 570
+THE CHART BELOW REVEALS THE NUMBER OF RECREATIONAL MARIJUANA LICENSES APPLIED FOR WITH 98% BEING FOR MARIJUANA PRODUCTION AND HEMP GROWER LICENSES ISSUED IN EACH COUNTY.

 HEMP FIELDS IN OREGON ARE LICENSED BY THE DEPARTMENT OF AGRICULTURE AND ARE UNREGULATED IN TERMS OF SIZE AND CONTROLLING THE SKUNK SMELL OF POT.